warbe-maker/VBA-Message/MsgWiki.md

 ## VB MsgBox Alternative
+Not a 100% equ

-The alternative VB MsgBox is not a 100% equivalent but comes with the main limitations eliminated
+uivalent but with the following limitations and flexibility flaws eliminated
 * limited window width, resulting in a truncated title
 * limited message text space
 * limited reply button options (number caption text)